by Leanne Ely

 Have you seen that print ad from a spice company telling you how to identify spices that might be a tad old?
-Well, I have been a campaign to lose the Old Spice for a very long time and I am thrilled to see this kind of informational ad crusade.
+Well, I have been on a campaign to lose the old spices for a very long time and I am thrilled to see this kind of informational ad crusade.

 You may need some new spices if:

 - The date stamp on the bottom of the jar was from when you were in high school (go check, I dare you!).

 - The company who made the spice in the first place is out of business.
 Since 1980!

 - The can is rusted and the label indistinguishable.
 You don't know what's in there.